johnhadless1/driftingtexteffect/README.md

 For full example/demo, download the _drifty.html_ to see the effect in action.

+### ! ! !
+Results may vary of use of browsers.

+The example gif's page was rendered in Firefox-based browser.

+Chrome (or Chromium-based browsers) is much better if you want smooth movement, but makes them slightly blurry.

 > [!NOTE]
 > This was been vibe coded by Claude, then fixed by local LLM gemma4.